Kadagaden/shogi-pieces/README.md

 ## About
 Repository for shogi pieces I made or modified.
-By default the filenames are for [XBoard](https://www.gnu.org/software/xboard/) and [gshogi](https://github.com/johncheetham/gshogi), but of course they can be used with other programs, too.
-The files were made with [Inkscape](https://inkscape.org).
-This repository also contains board tiles (see screenshots), which were made/modified with [GIMP](https://www.gimp.org).
+By default the filenames are for [XBoard](https://www.gnu.org/software/xboard/) but of course they can be used with other programs, too.
+This repository also contains board tiles and complete boards (see the *boards* folder).

+The files were made with [Inkscape](https://inkscape.org) and [GIMP](https://www.gimp.org).

 ## Piece Sets